idibidiart/react-native-responsive-grid/README.md

 ### _A Consistent Pattern_

-Finally, to keep the grid's structure and design simple (as well as logical and consistent) I've added a constraint such that Rows may not contain other Rows as children (they must be wrapped in a Column inside the row) and Columns may not contain other columns as children (they must be wrapped in a Row inside the column)
+Finally, to keep the grid's structure and design simple (as well as logical and consistent) Rows may not contain other Rows as children (they must be wrapped in a Column inside the row) and Columns may not contain other columns as children (they must be wrapped in a Row inside the column)

 **Note**